-- 1. Each EU Member State will assess export licence applications for military equipment made to it on a case-by-case basis against the provisions of the Code of Conduct, while reserving the right to operate more restrictive national policies. - 2.
-EU Member States agree to circulate through diplomatic channels details of licences refused in accordance with the Code of Conduct for military equipment together with an explanation of why the licence has been refused.
+- Each EU Member State will assess export licence applications for military equipment made to it on a case-by-case basis against the provisions of the Code of Conduct. - 2.
+This Code will not infringe on the right of Member States to operate more restrictive national policies. - 3.
+EU Member States will circulate through diplomatic channels details of licences refused in accordance with the Code of Conduct for military equipment together with an explanation of why the licence has been refused.
 The details to be notified are set out in the form of a draft pro-forma at Annex A. Before any Member State grants a licence which has been denied by another Member State or States for an essentially identical transaction within the last three years, it will first consult the Member State or States which issued the denial(s).
-If following consultations, the Member State nevertheless decides to grant a licence, it will:
+If following consultations, the Member State nevertheless decides to grant a licence, it will